ARTICLE I. NAME

 E. The Rankings Chair will oversee all team and individual rankings throughout the year, manage current rankings processes, and propose new procedures to the Executive Committee.

 ARTICLE VI.
 COMMITTEES

 The President may select from his voting officers and/or select others to serve on the Executive Committee.
-Current executive positions are: Ranking, Rules and Ethics, Awards, Sponsorship and Championship Hosts.
+Current executive positions are: Rules and Ethics, Awards, Sponsorship and Tournaments.
 Each of these portfolios is required to develop their own operating procedures which are to be approved by the Committee.
 Executive Committee positions are filled as required by the President.